 1. How much time will rowing take up?

-As a guideline, a men’s boat can expect to be doing one or two morning outings, plus an afternoon or weekend outing.
+As a guideline, our novice boats can expect to be doing one or two morning outings, plus an afternoon or weekend outing.
 Each outing will last roughly an hour and a half.
 We may ask for one piece of land training (a run, or timed piece on a rowing machine) per week, which would take at most an hour to complete.
-A women’s boat could expect to have one morning outing and one afternoon or weekend outing per week, with an occasional land session on the rowing machines as and when required.
+Training is slightly more frequent when you reach senior level after your first term, reaching up to six sessions a week for our first boats.

 2. How does rowing fit around work?

 More easily than you’d think.
-Almost all novices fit rowing successfully around their study, and can even get from a morning outing to a 9am lecture just fine.
-It is important to remember that your Cambridge experience consists of more than study alone, and that the time you invest in rowing will provide much-needed relaxation and enjoyment, not to mention its fitness benefit and the many friendships you’ll make as a result.
+Almost all novices fit rowing successfully around their study, and can even get from a morning outing to a 9am lecture with a bit of peddle power.
+It’s important to remember that your Cambridge experience consists of more than study alone – the time you invest in rowing will provide much-needed relaxation and enjoyment, not to mention its fitness benefits and the many friendships you’ll make as a result.
 Those dull Sunday afternoons will have a bit of direction and purpose.

 3. How hard is rowing?
 Do I need to do much fitness training?